AlessandroLorenzi/piwigo_gallery/README.md

 Piwigo Gallery
 ==============

-Jekyll plugin to generate thumbnails from a directory of images and display them with a Liquid tag from Piwigo site
+Jekyll plugin to generate thumbnails from a Piwigo gallery and display them with a Liquid tag

 Installation
 --------------